Mohned98/Social-Media-Analysis/README.md

   + a node
   + b node
   + c weight between a and b
+* Launch the executable file to show the Visualization

 ## Output Description
 * Print n lines showing the centrality measure for all the nodes